 Explained briefly, I basically use the Major Scale and all of its mode-shapes to figure out a song’s key.
 I find this is the best way, but how you go about it may be different.

-2) Google the Key Signature to determine its notes, for instance, Eb Major
+2) Find the Key Signature to Determine its Notes, i.e, Eb Major

 I believe this one is self-explanatory, but the website piano-keyboard-guide.com is a great website to go for explanations of key signatures and how they look on the piano.